 There are many things that can be referred to as incorrect metadata, here are some of the common errors that we see:

-Artwork vs Metadata differences is the most common inconsistency that we see when reviewing client's tracks.
-Check that the spelling on the release and artists are spelt correctly and the same across both your metadata and artwork.
+Artwork vs Metadata differences is the most common inconsistency that we see when reviewing clients' tracks.
+Check that the spelling is correct and matching across both your metadata and artwork.

 Any inconsistencies with the metadata will cause our Operations Team to return your release to you for review.